San Antonio Film Festival

-The SAFILM – San Antonio Film Festival was founded in 1994 by Adam Rocha as a video festival, which sported a logo of a naughty-looking angel.
-It was later renamed the San Antonio Underground Film Festival and then finally the SAFILM – San Antonio Film Festival.
+The San Antonio Film Festival (SAFILM) was founded in 1994 by Adam Rocha as a video festival.
+It was later renamed the San Antonio Underground Film Festival and then finally the San Antonio Film Festival.
 It is now the biggest film festival in South Texas.

 The non-profit festival is held each summer at the Tobin Center for the Performing Arts.
 Its mission is to serve as an accessible and inclusive platform for artists in the category of cinema and provide cinematic culture to a diverse audience.

-The 22nd annual SAFILM – San Antonio Film Festival was held July 25–31, 2016.
+The 22nd annual SAFILM was held July 25–31, 2016.
 145 films were screened, including a local premiere of Hell or High Water, starring Jeff Bridges, Chris Pine, and San Antonio actor Gil Birmingham, who attended the screening.
 The festival awarded its 2016 Lifetime Achievement Award to Marcia Nasatir, a San Antonio native and the first woman to become Vice-President of Production at a major motion picture studio (United Artists) in 1974.

 History

 After his sophomore year at San Antonio College, Adam Rocha was invited to screen his short film at the San Diego Latino Film Festival in California.
 The experience inspired him to organize his own film festival.
 In 1994, the first festival screened a dozen films and awarded low-rider bikes to the best picture.

 That year, Fredrick Weiss, the founder of the Texas Music Coalition, encouraged Rocha to develop the festival into a more substantial event.
 Renamed “The San Antonio Underground Film Festival,” the small festival expanded over the next five years into an event that attracted wider participation, larger audiences, and greater news coverage.

 The non-profit's mission statement still drives the organization: “to offer an accessible and inclusive platform for artists and to provide cinematic culture to a diverse audience,” while maintaining a sociable, community-centered atmosphere.
 For several years, the historic Instituto Cultural de México partnered with the festival to provide a venue.

-In 2006, the organization adopted its current name: SAFILM – San Antonio Film Festival.
+In 2006, the organization adopted its current name.

-In 2016, the festival joined forces with the Historic Pearl to offer the very first SAFILM – San Antonio Children’s Film Festival at the Pearl Studio.
+In 2016, the festival joined forces with the Historic Pearl to offer the first SAFILM – San Antonio Children's Film Festival at the Pearl Studio.

+In 2023, the festival returned for its 29th year, screening over 200 films in six days at three locations.

 Throughout the year, SAFILM volunteers encourage students to appreciate the arts and become involved in filmmaking by visiting high schools to give guest lectures.
 The festival itself helps students begin film careers, highlights outstanding filmmakers with a variety of awards, exposes rising talent, and reminds the public of the value of art.

 Since its inception, SAFILM has also showcased local visual artists.
-Artists Mig Kokinda, James Cobb, Robert Tatum and Rigoberto Luna are among those who've designed festival posters.
-The 2009 SAFILM poster created by Rigoberto Luna was selected as a finalist for the 39th annual The Hollywood Reporter Key Art Awards for Theatrical Print - Festival Posters.
+Artists Mig Kokinda, James Cobb, Robert Tatum and Rigoberto Luna are among those who have designed festival posters.
+The 2009 SAFILM poster created by Rigoberto Luna was selected as a finalist for the 39th annual Hollywood Reporter Key Art Awards for Theatrical Print - Festival Posters.